phaustin/quantecon-example/book/docs/python_oop.md

       return path
 ```

-Here\'s an example of usage
+Here's an example of usage

 ```{code-cell} ipython3
 ch = Chaos(0.1, 4.0)     # x0 = 0.1 and r = 0.4